sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-parquet.rst

 Reading Parquet Files
 =====================

 Here we create a DataSet over Parquet files.
 Parquet files have schema embedded in them.
-Sparkflows is able to automatically extract the schema.
+Fire Insights is able to automatically extract the schema.

 Datasets
 --------